Your College Dorm and Dormmates: Fair Resource Sharing with Externalities: Utility Guarantees of EF and PEF Assignments

-If we modify the average measures of the internal and external values in \eqref{eq:PROP}, we are able to obtain Proposition~\ref{lem:PEF-PPROP} for two special settings of the dorm sharing model: essentially, PEF implies a property that resembles the Pareto frontier of the PROP notion, where for every agent at least one of their internal and the external values is PROP.
-In Proposition~\ref{lem:PEF-PPROP}, the first condition means that the resource agent $i$ gets is at least as valuable as half of the resources, which can be seen as proportionality defined on ordinal preferences: if we assign value $k$ to the resource at the $k$-th position in the agent's ordinal preference (with the most preferred resource at the first position), then this condition results in the agent getting at least $1/n$ of the total value.\footnote{This condition is {\em not} a weaker condition than proportionality defined on cardinal utilities.
-It can happen that an agent gets at least $1/n$ of the total value of the resources but the resource this agent gets is not ranked in the top 50\% most valuable resources.} The second condition is a direct modification of the external value in \eqref{eq:PROP} that rounds up the value to the nearest integer.
+We next move to PEF assignments.
+If we modify the average measures of the internal and external values in Equation \eqref{eq:PROP}, we are able to obtain Proposition~\ref{lem:PEF-PPROP} for two special settings of the dorm sharing model.
+Essentially, PEF implies a property that resembles the Pareto frontier of the notion of $\Delta_i$, where for every agent at least one of her internal and external values satisfies the corresponding part in $\Delta_i$.
+In the following Proposition~\ref{lem:PEF-PPROP}, the first condition means that the resource agent $i$ gets is ranked among her top 50\% of all resources.
+The second condition is a direct modification of the external value in Equation \eqref{eq:PROP} that rounds the value to its nearest integer.
 We denote by $\lfloor x \rceil$ the nearest integer of a number $x$, i.e., $\lfloor x \rceil = \lceil x \rceil$ if $x \ge \lfloor x \rfloor + \frac{1}{2}$, and $\lfloor x \rceil = \lfloor x \rfloor$, otherwise.